Killien Jungen

-Killien Jungen (born 16 March 1995) is a Dutch footballer who plays as a attacker for AS Cannes.
+Killien Jungen (born 16 March 1995) is a Dutch footballer who plays as a attacker for French Championnat National 3 club Cagnes-Le Cros.

 Career

 At the age of 17, Jungen joined the youth academy of Dutch side Vitesse and trialed with the youth academy of Ajax, the most successful club in the Netherlands, after playing for the youth academy of French Ligue 1 team Monaco.

 In 2014, he signed for Erzgebirge Aue in Germany after trialing for Hungarian outfit MTK and Antwerp in the Belgian second division.

 Before the second half of 2015/16, Jungen signed for Dutch side TOP Oss, where he made 1 league appearance and scored 0 goals and suffered a cruciate ligament injury.
-On 29 January 2016, he debuted for TOP Oss during a 2-3 loss to FC Dordrecht.
+On 29 January 2016, he debuted for TOP Oss during a 2–3 loss to FC Dordrecht.

 In 2018, Jungen signed for RC Grasse in the French fourth division.

 In 2020, he signed for French fifth division club Cannes.